Isoform: Alternative splicing

+Promoter usage

 Other transcriptional and post-transcriptional regulatory steps can also produce different protein isoforms.
 Variable promoter usage occurs when the transcriptional machinery of a cell (RNA polymerase, transcription factors, and other enzymes) begin transcription at different promoters—the region of DNA near a gene that serves as an initial binding site—resulting in slightly modified transcripts and protein isoforms.

+Cis-regulatory elements in the promoter contain sequences recognized by transcription factors and the basal transcription machinery.
+So the location of the TSS is important for understanding the biogenesis of specific isoforms.
+The idea that different binding partners confer different functional properties has been well studied in tissue-specific gene regulation.
+For example, the same transcription factor (TF) can direct gene expression in different tissues simply by binding with different TSSs in each tissue.

 Characteristics

 Generally, one protein isoform is labeled as the canonical sequence based on criteria such as its prevalence and similarity to orthologous—or functionally analogous—sequences in other species.
+The corresponding mRNA may be labelled as the "canonical transcript".

 Isoforms are assumed to have similar functional properties, as most have similar sequences, and share some to most exons with the canonical sequence.
 However, some isoforms show much greater divergence (for example, through trans-splicing), and can share few to no exons with the canonical sequence.
 In addition, they can have different biological effects—for example, in an extreme case, the function of one isoform can promote cell survival, while another promotes cell death—or can have similar basic functions but differ in their sub-cellular localization.
 A 2016 study, however, functionally characterized all the isoforms of 1,492 genes and determined that most isoforms behave as "functional alloforms."
 The authors came to the conclusion that isoforms behave like distinct proteins after observing that the functional of most isoforms did not overlap.
 Because the study was conducted on cells in vitro, it is not known if the isoforms in the expressed human proteome share these characteristics.
 Additionally, because the function of each isoform must generally be determined separately, most identified and predicted isoforms still have unknown functions.